Hannover Re: Structure

 Hannover Re transacts reinsurance in the business groups Property & Casualty and Life & Health.

 Property & Casualty: Hannover Re offers a comprehensive range of products in treaty and facultative reinsurance as well as in the area of structured reinsurance solutions.

 Life & Health: Hannover Re offers its customers worldwide reinsurance protection in all lines of life and health insurance.
 It supports clients with the financing of new business and financial optimisation and offers product partnerships for strategic market positioning.

 Share and shareholder

 The majority shareholder of Hannover Re is Talanx AG with 50.2% of the voting rights.
 The remaining shares are held by institutional or private investors.
-Shareholders include investors who pay particularly close attention to sustainability criteria.